CronyTips/CronyTips/content/about.md

 This will probably be most my posts about because I really love linux and I have been linux user for about 3 years now.

 My installation is and manjaro-architect cli installation form which one I installed xserver with the rest of programs that I use.
-If you wanna look at my dotfile you have my github link on the right.
+If you wanna look at my dotfiles you have my github link on the right.